FarPay/ApiDoc/OrdersCapture.md

 If the order was created without a *“CustomerNumber”* in the request body, it will be assigned the *“PendingCustomerNumber”* status.
 Otherwise, it will be assigned the “PendingCapture” status.

 ## Updating an order
-Before the payment associated with an order can be captured, the order requires customer information.
+Before the payment associated with an order can be captured, the order requires a *CustomerNumber*.
+The order must be updated with a *“CustomerNumber”* via *Update Order Endpoint*.

-If a customer number already exists, that customer will be associated with the order.
+If the customer already exists, that customer will be associated with the order.
 Otherwise, a new customer will be created.

-The order must be updated with a *“CustomerNumber”* via *Update Order Endpoint*.

 ## Cancelling an order
 Order cancellation is possible only when the order is in the *"New"*, *"PendingCustomerNumber"*, or *"PendingCapture"* statuses.